keith

 Animation

-Now an animation, the first component of our exhibit remains as the initial exposure to our whole exhibit, introducing the audience to prescribed burns.
+The first component of our exhibit remains as the initial exposure to our whole exhibit, introducing the audience to prescribed burns.
 During ideation, we individually drafted our own mascots and stories.
 While I participated in the process of drafting the final story and mascot, Sparky, most of my effort went into organizing this information for our animator.

 Website

-Our website remained the same in its purpose, being a post-animation educational step.
+Our website remained the same in its purpose as a post-animation educational step.
 Now that an animation will introduce users through a digital setting, we are prioritizing a desktop website along with the mobile platform.
 While the animation introduces prescribed burns, the website provides the history and steps of the process and an FAQ for further curiosities.
 The website also acts as a central hub to showcase the other winning teams and their exhibits.
 Ultimately, this second half of our exhibit teaches the technical information to our users, alleviating the anxieties surrounding prescribed burns.

 Figma Sandbox